drmonkeysee/mashup-twitter-bot/README.md

 # Mashup Twitter Bot

-A [node.js](http://nodejs.org) bot that takes to twitter accounts and tweets to a third by mashing their tweets together!
+A [node.js](http://nodejs.org) bot that takes two twitter accounts and tweets to a third by mashing their tweets together!